 - Current URL hash

-You can use OptinMonster to set up advanced targeting rules like…
+Plus, you can use OptinMonster to set up advanced targeting rules like:

-- WordPress Category and Tag Targeting: With the OptinMonster WordPress plugin, you can easily target specific WordPress categories and tags and display campaigns targeted to each reader’s unique interests.
+- WordPress Category and Tag Targeting: With the OptinMonster WordPress plugin, you can target specific WordPress categories and tags and display campaigns targeted to each reader’s unique interests